hamza3256/Micromorpher/docs/VBox.md

 # Install The Currency Exchange Application

+You have six steps to follow to install and write the smart contract for running _Currency Exchange_.

+1. Start the Sussex Ubunto Operating System.
+2. Login to the Guest OS.
+3. Deploy the smart contract to the blockchain.
+4. Load `atom`.
+5. Install the front-end (the user interface) to the smart contract for the Currency Exchange Administrator.
+6. Install the front-end (the user interface) to the smart contract fo the Currency Exchanger.
+7. Load up the front-end, which are two simple web pages, and use the smart contract.

 Below are the instructions for running the Currency Exchange demonstration from within VirtualBox.

 # Preamble - The Currency Exchange Architecture Overview